kalogeropo/City_simulation/README.md

       * Can alter the polygon data, such as parking spot or free space probability.

       * Depicts in map simulation results given the hypothetical sensor data at a given time, as differnet polygon colours depending the propability of free parking spot.

    #### Simple User

       * Observe the resulted coloured map.

       * Choose an area and a walkin radius where he wishes to park.

+###### Known Issues(ToDo)